open-telemetry/opentelemetry-js-contrib/plugins/node/opentelemetry-instrumentation-express/README.md

 - `middleware`,
 - `request_handler` is the name for anything that's not a router or a middleware.

-`spanNameHook` is invoked with the following arguments:
+`spanNameHook` is invoked with the following information:

 - `request: express.Request` - the incoming request.
 - `route: string` - current route of the handler creating a span.
-- `layerType: ExpressLayerType | null` - type of the handling layer, or null in the case of the initial root HTTP instrumentation span.
+- `layerType: ExpressLayerType | undefined` - type of the handling layer, or undefined when renaming root HTTP instrumentation span.
-- `defaultPath: string` - Original name set by the instrumentation.
+- `defaultName: string` - original name proposed by the instrumentation.

 ## Useful links